RavenEsc/OIDC-learning/README.md

           comment: "Apply Run from GitHub Actions CI ${{ github.sha }}"
 ```

 #### 7c.
 Creating a Terraform file to test a deployment

 - [ ] Leave the '**.github/workflows**' folder and go back to the main directory with the README.txt in the GitHub Repo.
 Create a new file and name it ```main.tf```

 - [ ] Then in the file, copy the following test code:

+(Remember, the bucket name needs to be original to work and change the organization to be yours)

 ```
 terraform {